liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 ```powershell
 Add-SPOTenantRestrictedSearchAllowedList  -SitesListFileUrl C:\Users\admin\Downloads\UrlList.csv
 ```
+> [!NOTE]
+>  To generate a list of all your SharePoint site URL's, navigate to your SharePoint online admin center, navigate to **Active Sites** and select **export**.
+The exported list includes classic sites as well.
+ Remove any sites from this list that you don't want indexed.
+You can include up to 100 URL's.

 This example lets the admin add the sites to the allowed list by giving a CSV file.
 Add the list of site URLs in URL column.

 **Parameters**